danielkucera/esp-arduino-ebus/README.md

 **Table of used fields / components**

-- x...Used / Supported
+- X...Used
 - O...Optional
 - R...Required
-- N...Documented, but not supported
+- N...Documented, but not used

 | Used | Field                       | Type           | Default | Sensor | Binary Sensor | Switch | Number | Select |
 | ---- | --------------------------- | -------------- | ------- | ------ | ------------- | ------ | ------ | ------ |